Optimal Dose

 • People interested in reducing stress

-I discovered that their concerns and discouragement are from a lack of resources to treat specific matters and how CBD oils' random usage does not target specific needs.
+I discovered that their concerns and discouragement are from a lack of resources to treat specific matters, and how CBD oils' random usage does not target specific needs.

 Sometimes it works, sometimes it doesn’t.
 I lost interest in the second bottle.